dcunited001/dcunited001.github.io/_posts/2018-03-06-into-the-memory-hole-out-of-sight-out-of-mind.md

 ### [Prolonged Deprivation of Reinforcment Signal Disrupts An Individuals Social Pattern Recognition](#prolonged-deprivation-of-reinforcement-signal-disrupts-an-individuals-social-pattern-recognition)

-After a prolonged period of being subjected to this, there is total breakdown in your ability to recognize/emulate *PATTERNS* of positive & rewarded behavior.
+After a prolonged period of being subjected to reinforcement deprivation via isolation, there is total breakdown in your ability to recognize/emulate *PATTERNS* of positive & rewarded behavior.
 Your psyche's pattern recognition itself begins to break down for social behaviors in yourself and others.
 You are blinded to other's social behaviors for what they are: you couldn't emulate it if you could even recognize it.
 If you did reconize it, no one in your social boundary would signal you with positive reinforcement anyways.
 Before this happens, your habits and routines begin to break down because none of them have been properly rewarded.

 There is no hope for someone in this situation until they leave or the dynamics of those in the situation change.
 Whether their abusers are